-As recommended by the NCAA and at the discretion of the college physician, all student-athletes participating in an intercollegiate sports program must undergo a comprehensive physical examination.
+As recommended by the NCAA and at the discretion of the Saint Mary's College team physician, college physician, all student-athletes participating in an intercollegiate sports program must undergo a comprehensive physical examination.

 First-Year Student-Athletes and Transfers: The College requires that every first-year student have on file a "physician-signed" physical examination form and the Athletic Department's screening form before they will be allowed to practice.
-All physical examinations are required to be administered under the direction of the team physician.
+All physical examinations are required to be administered under the direction of the Saint Mary's College team physician.